Anaheim vs NuMex Big Jim: Roaster Size Matters

-Anaheim Pepper vs NuMex Big Jim comparison
+Anaheim Pepper and NuMex Big Jim side by side for a heat and flavor comparison

 Quick Comparison